 Highlight Cells That Contain Text from a List in Excel (7 Easy Ways)

-1. Use COUNTIF Function to Highlight Cells That Have Text from a List
+Method 1 – Use the COUNTIF Function to Highlight Cells That Have Text from a List

-You can use the COUNTIF function to highlight cells having the text from a list.
-For example, I have a list of Fruit 1 (B4:B14) containing several fruit names.
-In another list, Fruit 2 (D4:D9), I have some other fruit names.
-Now, I will highlight the names of Fruit 2 in the list of Fruit 1.
+We have a list of Fruit 1 (B4:B14) containing several fruit names.
+In another list, Fruit 2 (D4:D9), we have some other fruit names.
+We will highlight the names from Fruit 2 in the list Fruit 1.

 Steps: